 Working for Diplomats is often more fun and social than working for other leaders (especially the Pragmatists).
 Diplomats put less emphasis on challenging their employees, focusing instead on putting their people in positions that leverage their strengths in order to achieve success.
-Diplomats work to avoid having people feel uncomfortable or anxious, and Diplomats are typically thought of as highly likable.
+Diplomats work to avoid having people feel uncomfortable or anxious.
+The Diplomat is an affiliative leader.
 Traditional measures of employee satisfaction are often very high for Diplomats.
 For the appropriate people, working for the Diplomat is a great situation.

-Contrary to what most leadership books would have you believe, there is not one right way or one perfect leadership style or management style to be successful.
+Contrary to what most business books would have you believe, there is no one right way or one perfect way to be a great leader (or even an effective leader).
 Franklin Delano Roosevelt and Dwight D. Eisenhower were both incredibly successful leaders, but their styles were a study in contrasts.
 And leaders like Tim Cook from Apple, Sheryl Sandberg from Facebook, and Jeff Bezos from Amazon, are all successful leaders with wildly different approaches.

-Yes, servant leadership can be a wonderful approach.
-But servant leadership is going to look very different at a hard-charging Wall Street investment bank than it is at a small community hospital in Mississippi.
+A different leadership style will be necessary at a hard-charging Wall Street investment bank than at a small community hospital in Mississippi.